 Anyone using a spraying service is, therefore, killing all of the above and more.
 Insects are small and easy to ignore, but if you were to go out after a spraying and look very carefully, you’d find thousands of dead insects on the ground.
 And only an extremely small percentage would be mosquitoes.
-If you go out immediately after a spraying you can even see the twitching that precedes death (movie).
-It’s probably not a pleasant way to go.

 And then there are fish, which are acutely sensitive to pyrethroids.
 Franchise owners will generally avoid spraying near people’s fish ponds and bodies of water.
 Indeed, by law pyrethroids can’t be used near water, though there are many reports of franchises ignoring that regulation.
 Even if a property doesn’t have a pond or stream, pyrethroids are rather stable in the soil and tend to get washed into nearby streams after rains.
 It is increasingly accepted that runoff of pyrethroids into creeks can kill fish downstream.

 Finally, pyrethroids are toxic to certain earthworms.
 This is probably especially true for those species that come out onto lawn surfaces in the evening, when pyrethroids are often applied.
 To be honest, many people don’t really care about earthworms (some hate them) but for people who love aerated lawns it should be pointed out that fogging with pyrethroids might result in less aeration.
 And, perhaps, result in robins that wonder where all the worms have gone.